manski117/pokemon-team-randomizer/README.md

 - responsive design *current task 7/24* *mostly done, just need to edit footer and export button*

-- this is a test to make sure I can push to my github from my new WSL2 environment

 - design colors

 - typography